espressif/esptool/CONTRIBUTING.rst

       Do not attempt to run these tests on real hardware!
 You risk damaging or destroying the ESP chip!

-The whole test suite (without the tests needing an actual hardware) can be easily run with the following command in the esptool root folder: ``pytest --ignore=test/test_esptool.py``
+The whole test suite (without the tests needing an actual hardware or installation of additional prerequisites) can be easily run with the following command in the esptool root folder: ``pytest -m host_test``

 Pull Request Process